blogtutor/code-snippets/shell-commands.md

 ```

 ### Finding backdoors
-_Search for these strings in files to track down hidden backdoors_.
+_Search for strings in files to track down hidden backdoors_.
+Some examples:
 ```
+grep -r '<?php`
 grep -r 'You are logged in'
-grep -r '<?php`
+grep -r '$_GET'
 grep -r 'if(isset($_GET'
+grep -r 'POST'
 ```
 _Note this example uses Regex and can be run from /uploads/ to searches the `20*` folders only._
 ```